Examining the tenders

 Abnormally low price

 If the procuring organisation finds that the price of a tender is abnormally low, the tenderer shall be contacted in writing and given an opportunity to explain the low price.
+This applies to procurements that are fully covered by the EU procurement directives.
 If no satisfactory answer is provided, the procuring organisation is obligated to reject the tender.

 For other procurements, such as procurements that are covered by the light regime and procurements below the threshold, there is no obligation to reject tenders when the procuring organisation finds the price to be abnormally low, but they do have the option to do so.
 For these procurements the procuring organisation must follow the same procedure as goes for procurements that are fully covered by the procurement directives.